 Thanks for stopping by the Wild Steve web portal, the hub of my writings: online, in print, and electronic books.
 So what does the wild portion of the title have to do with things?
 Well, it’s because I am one who finds my peace and meaning in life largely from the wild places of this planet that I roam.
 I enjoy spending significant time in the wilderness areas of the Earth, whether it be hiking, exploring, cycling, or just plain sitting on a boulder overlooking the mountains and valleys spread out before me.
 The grand vistas readily assist me in understanding my place in what we humans call life, which becomes apparent to folks who have read my book Bioform.
 John Muir once beckoned us to come to the woods, for here is rest – I would add that here is also enlightenment, found only in the secret recesses away from what we have come to know as civilization.
 Although, how civilized it really is certainly may be a matter of debate!

 If you wish to fully understand my core tenets of respecting life, sharing peace, and living now, you will find them explained at length in Bioform, Evolution Beyond Self.
 This book represents the predominant thoughts that course through my head on a continual basis.
 Respecting life necessarily includes the second two aspects, yet I wished to add emphasis to them in a way that would make the association more apparent to a casual reader.
-We do not live life – life lives through us, and this is realized in our self awareness, or sentience.
-I do not wish to degrade life by joining typical human follies.
+We do not live life – life lives through us, and is realized in self awareness, or sentience.
+I do not wish to degrade life through typical human follies.

 You will notice menu options above, leading to aspects of being human that I feel assist me as I support my gift of life.
 As you will learn in my Radical Longevity article, I highly value this gift of life I have pulsing within my framework, and an important goal of mine is maximizing my ability to remain fully functional on all levels for as long as I am able.
 That article will describe in great detail the multi-faceted approaches I use to accomplish the objective, one of which is maintaining a bodybuilding regimen throughout my adult life, something I began in 1968 at age seventeen.
 Thus, I am also including here an article on Sustainable Bodybuilding, which does not equate to what folks think of as the traditional muscle-head at the gym.
-These two articles reveal the path I travel on the planet I call home.
+These two articles reveal the path I travel on the live-giving planet I call home.

 Another topic is called Organic Engine, a concept quite important to me, and an integral part of what goes into my activities nowadays.
 In 2008 I replaced my life of owning cars with one of owning and operating tricycles, human powered transportation vehicles that do not destroy the air we all breathe.
 For me, this is not an issue to take lightly.
 I value the fitness and health of my body, as well as the fitness and health of my environment on this planet.
 Both are very much affected in a positive manner by my change of vehicles.
-Along this line, there is also another article called The Air We Breathe, which further details my rationale for abandoning toxic petroleum powered vehicles.
+Along this line, there is also another article called The Air We Breathe, which further details my unpopular rationale for abandoning toxic and archaic petroleum powered vehicles.

 There are several pages of wilderness photographs of secret pristine places I have been, located under the Born Wild menu item – these are the spots where peace seems to effortlessly enter my spirit, and I am refreshed to continue my time here.
 The Unity page contains an essay about more of what exists in my temporal head, out of sight, but now exposed here to see.
 If you would like to learn more details about my seven books, there is a page called My Books for you to read also.
 The About page goes far beyond what most authors or writers include on their About pages – once I get behind a keyboard, I lose total control of my fingers.
 If, for some reason, you wish to view any of my bizarre eclectic websites, please click on the My Websites menu item.